How do I update my model? On the resilience of Predictive Process Monitoring models to change: Two Descriptive Scenarios

 We aim at assessing the benefits of incremental learning techniques in scenarios characterised by process variability and/or explicit Concept Drift phenomena.
 In this section, we introduce two typical scenarios, which refer to some of the \dss used in the evaluation described in Section~\ref{sec:evaluation}.

 \begin{scenario}[Scenario 1.
 Dealing with Process Variability.]
 Information systems a\-re wi\-de\-ly used in healthcare and several scenarios of predictive analytics can be provided in this domain.
-Indeed, the exploitation of predictive techniques in healthcare is described as one of the promising big data trends in this domain \cite{Bughin:2017aa}.
+Indeed, the exploitation of predictive techniques in healthcare is described as one of the promising big data trends in this domain \citep{Bughin:2017aa, MUNOZGAMA2022103994}.

-Despite some successful evaluation of \ppm techniques using healthcare data~\cite{DBLP:conf/caise/MaggiFDG14}, predictive monitoring needs to consider a well known feature of healthcare processes, i.e., their variability~\cite{DBLP:journals/jbi/RojasMSC16}.
+Despite some successful evaluation of \ppm techniques using healthcare data~\citep{DBLP:conf/caise/MaggiFDG14}, predictive monitoring needs to consider a well known feature of healthcare processes, that is, their variability~\citep{DBLP:journals/jbi/RojasMSC16}, i.e., the variety of different alternative paths characterizing the executions of a process.
 Whether they refer to non-elective care (e.g., medical emergencies), or elective care (e.g., scheduled standard, routine and non-routine procedures), healthcare processes often exhibit characteristics of high variability and instability.
-In fact, these processes often result in spaghetti-like models where it is difficult to distill a stable process.
+For instance, the treatment processes related to different patients can be quite different due to allergies or comorbidities or other specific characteristics of a patient.
+In fact, when attempting to discover process model from data related to these processes, they are often spaghetti-like, i.e., cumbersome models in which it is difficult to distill a stable procedure.
 Moreover, small changes in the organisational structure (e.g., new personnel in charge of a task, unforeseen seasonal variations due to holidays or diseases) may originate subtle variability not detectable in terms of stable Concept Drifts, but nonetheless relevant in terms of predictive data analytics.

-In such a complex environment an important challenge concerns the emergence of new behaviors: regardless of how much data we consider, an environment highly dependent on the human factor is likely to exhibit new variants that may not be captured when stopping the training at a specific time.
+In such a complex environment, an important challenge concerns the emergence of new behaviours: regardless of how much data we consider, an environment highly dependent on the human factor is likely to exhibit new variants that may not be captured when stopping the training at a specific time.
 Similarly, some variants may become obsolete, thus making the forgetting of data equally important.

 Thus, a way for adapting the predictions to these changes, and an investigation of which update strategies are especially suited to highly variable and realistic process executions would be of great impact. \end{scenario}